Samantha van Diemen: Club career

 Van Diemen played for CTO, an educational team organized by the national football association KNVB.
 When CTO stopped in 2018, Van Diemen went to Ajax Talententeam, the female youth team of Ajax.
 In the summer of 2019 she signed a contract for the Ajax Vrouwen-squad.
 Van Diemen made her league debut against SC Heerenveen on 9 October 2020.
 She scored her first goal against ADO Den Haag on 28 March 2021, scoring in the 49th minute.

 In July 2021 van Diemen signed a contract with Feyenoord to continue her career.
 She made her league debut against ADO Den Haag on 29 August 2021.
 Van Diemen scored her first league goal against Heerenveen on 12 November 2021, scoring in the 51st minute.
 On 7 June 2022, it was announced that van Diemen would be leaving Feyenoord.

 Van Diemen made her league debut against Ajax on 16 September 2022.
-On May 31, 2023, it was announced that she had signed a new one year deal.
+On May 31, 2023, it was announced that she had signed a new one-year deal.

 International career

 On 15 February 2018 Van Diemen played her first international game for Oranje U16.
 Van Diemen made her Oranje U17 debut against Lithuania U17s on 9 May 2018.
 She scored her first goal against Germany U17s on 8 May 2019, scoring in the 30th minute.
 Van Diemen scored on her Netherlands U18 debut against United States U18s on 31 January 2020, scoring in the 10th minute.
 She has also played for Oranje U19.
 Van Diemen made her Netherlands U20 debut against Mexico U20s on 22 June 2022.
 Since 2021, she plays for Oranje U23.

 Van Diemen became the first ever female Feyenoord player to play for the Netherlands, when she started on 29 November 2021 in a 0–0 draw, during a friendly match against Japan.

 On 9 May 2025, Van Diemen was called up to the Dominican Republic national team.
 She made her debut 20 days later, starting in a 2–4 away friendly win over Honduras and scoring the first goal of the match and her senior international career.
+On 2 December 2025, Van Diemen's request to switch international allegiance to the Dominican Republic was approved by FIFA.